Actions Packs and Themes

 WhatsApp community

-For people interested in getting organisations to switch banks - with sub-group chats for specific types of campaigns, e.g. Bank & Local Government, Banks & Universities, etc.
+The Umbrella Community on WhatsApp is for people interested in getting organisations to switch banks, with sub-group chats for specific types of campaigns: Bank & Local Government, Banks & Universities, etc.

 Tipping Point's How To Bankrupt A Fossil Bank